Old Glory DC

 Old Glory DC RFC is an American professional rugby union team based in the Washington metropolitan area that competes in Major League Rugby (MLR).
 Old Glory was founded in 2018, played some exhibition games in 2019, and began regular-season MLR play in 2020.

 The organization is led by two local business leaders, former USA Eagles' Paul Sheehy, and local club rugby player Chris Dunlavey.
-The Scottish Rugby Union has a part ownership of the team.
 The team has been coached by Simon Cross since July 2023.

 History

 Major League Rugby announced on May 15, 2018, that an expansion team would begin play in Washington, D.C., by the 2020 season and confirmed the team in November 2018.
 On February 6, 2019, the team name was announced as Old Glory DC.
 On March 28, 2019, the Scottish Rugby Union announced that it had purchased a minority interest in the team.

 After losing seven matches in a row to start the 2022 season, Old Glory DC announced the immediate departure of head coach Andrew Douglas on March 29, 2022.
 At the time of his departure, Douglas was the longest-tenured head coach in MLR, having joined for the 2019 exhibition season before the first MLR season in 2020.
 He left with a 10-17-1 overall MLR record and a 37.5% winning percentage.
 Three days later, on April 1, Old Glory DC announced that former NOLA Gold head coach Nate Osborne would serve as an interim head coach for the remainder of the season while the team conducted a search for a permanent replacement.

 On October 31, 2022, Josh Syms was announced as the new head coach.
 On May 15, 2023, it was announced that Syms would leave at the end of the season to coach forwards for the Italian team Zebre Parma.
 Several weeks later, Old Glory made the playoffs for the first time in franchise history.
 On July 7, 2023, the team announced the hiring of Simon Cross as head coach to replace Syms.

 In June 2023, the team announced Earth, Wind & Fire bassist Verdine White and businessman Paxton Baker had become minority owners.

 In the 2024 season, Old Glory began play at the Maryland SoccerPlex, a sports complex in Germantown, Maryland.
 That season, Old Glory made the playoffs for the second time in franchise history.

+In 2025, Old Glory again made the playoffs, but was defeated in the first round by the Chicago Hounds.

+Following the conclusion of the 2025 season, Old Glory announced that it would move to George Mason Stadium in Fairfax, Virginia starting in the 2026 season.
+Additionally, the Scottish Rugby Union disposed of its ownership in the team.